saulgalaviz/WebProjects/README.md

 TO DO:
 1. Push React.js healthcare project online by end of July
-2. Push Angular.js project online
+2. Learn and Push Angular.js project online
 2. Push a Node.js project online
+3. Push not-so-vanilla portfolio online

 # Sample Pages
 A page that implements HTML 5s interactive fundamentals all into one.